-On April 22, 2022, the Board of Directors adopted a policy requiring that each Owner either (i) install an electrified bear mat (in a form approved by the Property Manager) at the front entrance of his or her Residence or (ii) "bear" the responsibility of opting out.
+On April 22, 2022, the Board of Directors adopted a policy requiring the installation of electrified bear mats at the front entrance of each unit or "bear" the responsibility of opting out.
 These mats serve as a deterrent to the bear intrusion problem at Rocky Ridge.
 Policy details can be found on the RRPOA Legal Notice to Owners page on the Rocky Ridge website.
-A link to the Policy is included in Part "H" of these Rules and Policies.
+Homeowners should make their families, tenants and guests aware of the appropriate safety steps to avoid an inadvertent electrical shock from the bear mats.
+Homeowners will want to be particularly careful with pets to make sure they do not step on the mat when the mat is "on".